 Wayne Li

-Professor of the Practice of Design and Engineering
+Oliver Professor of Design and Engineering

 Wayne Li

-Professor of the Practice of Design and Engineering
+Oliver Professor of Design and Engineering

 Wayne K. Li is the James L. Oliver Professor, holding a joint position between the Colleges of Design and Engineering at Georgia Institute of Technology.
 He leads joint teaching initiatives and advances interdisciplinary collaboration between mechanical engineering and industrial design through classes and the Innovation and Design Collaborative (IDC) and Design Bloc.